Creating a task definition using the console - Amazon Elastic Container Service

 1. For Name, enter a name for the container.

 2. For Image URI, enter the image to use to start a container.
-Images in the Amazon ECR Public Gallery registry may be specified using the Amazon ECR Public registry name only.
-For example, if public.ecr.aws/ecs/amazon-ecs-agent:latest is specified, the Amazon Linux container hosted on Amazon ECR Public Gallery is used.
-For all other repositories, specify the repository using either the repository-url/image:tag or repository-url/image@digest formats.
+Images in the Amazon ECR Public Gallery registry can be specified by using the Amazon ECR Public registry name only.
+For example, if public.ecr.aws/ecs/amazon-ecs-agent:latest is specified, the Amazon Linux container hosted on the Amazon ECR Public Gallery is used.
+For all other repositories, specify the repository by using either the repository-url/image:tag or repository-url/image@digest formats.

 3. If your image is in a private registry outside of Amazon ECR, under Private registry, turn on Private registry authentication.
 Then, in Secrets Manager ARN or name, enter the Amazon Resource Name (ARN) of the secret.

-4. For Essential container, if your task definition has two or more containers defined, you may specify whether the container should be considered essential.
-If a container is marked as Essential, if that container stops then the task is stopped.
+4. For Essential container, if your task definition has two or more containers defined, you can specify whether the container should be considered essential.
+When a container is marked as Essential, if that container stops, then the task is stopped.
 Each task definition must contain at least one essential container.

 5. A port mapping allows the container to access ports on the host to send or receive traffic.
 Under Port mappings, do one of the following: